open-cluster-management-io/community/common_repo_templates/CONTRIBUTING_template.md

 Signed-off-by: John Smith <john@example.com>
 ```

 This can be done with the `--signoff` option to `git commit`.
 See the [Git documentation](https://git-scm.com/docs/git-commit#Documentation/git-commit.txt--s) for details.
-You can also mass sign-off a whole pull request with `git rebase --signoff main`, replacing `main` with the branch you are creating a pull request into.

 ## Code of Conduct